Naster17/NetHunter-Kernels/README.md

 ## NetHunter Kernel by Naster17
 ### ⚠️ Warning! ⚠️
 #### The author is not responsible for your actions! <br>
-Regardless of which solution you choose, it is important to keep safety in mind when working with automotive systems. <br>
+CAN interface: Regardless of which solution you choose, it is important to keep safety in mind when working with automotive systems. <br>
 Make sure you understand all the risks and associated precautions when working with automotive systems.

 ## 👾 Features 👾